psaux-it/woocommerce-aras-kargo/README.md

 - Get necessary credentials from ARAS commercial user control panel (https://esasweb.araskargo.com.tr/) (choose JSON fromat)
 - Enable and setup WooCommerce REST API (use v3, not legacy)
 - Adjust user defined settings as mentioned before
-- Clear wordpress cache for some security checks (e.g. json request caching)
+- Clear wordpress cache for some security checks
-- Be sure you have some order data both on woocommerce and ARAS for data parse validations (if not create test order)
+- Be sure you have some data both on woocommerce and ARAS for validations (if not create test orders)
-- ```git clone https://github.com/hsntgm/woocommerce-aras-kargo.git``` (Never manually copy/paste script)
+- Clone repo ```git clone https://github.com/hsntgm/woocommerce-aras-kargo.git``` (Never manually copy/paste script)
-- Copy woocommerce-aras-cargo.sh anywhere you want and start setup
+- Copy woocommerce-aras-cargo.sh anywhere you want and execute script as 'root' or with sudo
-- Execute script with --setup argument --> ```./woocommerce-aras-cargo.sh --setup```
+- ```sudo ./woocommerce-aras-cargo.sh --setup```

 ![help](https://user-images.githubusercontent.com/25556606/124503366-175e7580-ddce-11eb-8e3c-fcd01bde6028.png)